Marilyn Stowe

-Early life and education
+Life and career

 Stowe attended the University of Leeds and lectured in English law at the University of Le Mans, France.

 As a solicitor, she led the Law society’s Family Law Panel as its first Chief Assessor and Chief Examiner for six years from 1998.
 In 2007 and 2012 she was appointed to legal advisory groups working with the Law Commission, considering changes to family law in relation to cohabitation and finance in divorce.
 She became one of the UK’s first family mediators in 1995 and one of the country’s first Family Law arbitrators in 2012.
 In 2010 she was the first woman solicitor outside London elected a Fellow of the International Academy of Family Lawyers.

 Working pro bono in her own time, Stowe uncovered previously undisclosed medical evidence which proved critical in securing the release from prison of fellow solicitor Sally Clark, who had been jailed for life in 2001 following the sudden deaths of her two infant sons.
 A first appeal to the Court of Appeal had already failed but, “convinced something was wrong”, Stowe volunteered her services and obtained the medical evidence that had not been produced at her original trial.
 This showed that the second baby had developed meningitis at the date of death.
 A second appeal based on this evidence was successful in 2003.
 The case led to revisions in civil and criminal procedure, an investigation into medical experts and the acquittal of several other women who had been imprisoned in similar circumstances.

 The subject of women wrongly accused of murdering their babies was explored in the two part documentary The Baby Killer Conspiracy, made by Caravan Media for Discovery Plus in 2021.
 This covered Stowe and the part she played in the case of Sally Clark.

 In 2011 Stowe was invited to participate in an Oxford Union debate, and spoke in favour of the motion "This House believes that marriage is an outdated institution”.
-She appeared in print and broadcast media, including the BBC, ITV and Sky News.
 She blogged for The Times and was the resident family lawyer on ITV show This Morning, for 18 months, answering legal questions phoned in by viewers.
 Stowe is the author of three books, including Divorce & Splitting Up: Advice from a top Divorce Lawyer, a guide to negotiating the legal issues in family breakdown.

 In February 2017, she sold her firm and blog to private equity investors Living Bridge and left the firm.